GauthierNelkinsky/shipshipship-template-default/README.md

-# ShipShipShip Template - Prism
+# ShipShipShip Template - Default

 A beautiful changelog template for ShipShipShip, displaying your product updates like light through a prism.